alphagov/government-service-design-manual/kpis/completionrate.md

 Ideally it should be possible to match saved transactions with resumed transactions so that, for the purposes of completion rate, they are treated as one continuous process.

 Service managers could consider applying a nominal time limit to saved transactions after which, if they haven’t been resumed, they are classed as failed.
 Alternatively, saved transactions could be set to expire after a given length of time.

-It should not be possible for a user to start a new transaction without having passed through the introduction page.

 ### Multiple endpoints

-Some services have complex flows and there may be multiple endpoints for successful transactions.
+Some services have complex flows and there may be several points at which a transaction can be successfully completed.
 These will need to be defined by service managers and should point to appropriate end pages on GOV.UK so they count towards the completed transaction total.

 ### Offline fulfilment

 Some transactional services have parts which are digital and others which are non-digital.
-For example, when granting a lasting power of attorney users can start and finish the process online, but are required to print, sign and post a copy of the form in the middle of the process.
+For example, when granting a lasting power of attorney, users can start and finish the transaction online, but are required to print, sign and post a form in the middle of the process.

 In these situations the second online part of the transaction should be treated as a resumption of the first part.
-Where this is not possible, the discrete digital parts of the service should be treated as separate tasks, with the measure completion rate measured for each.
+Where it is not possible to match the two, the discrete digital parts of the service should be treated as separate tasks, with the measure completion rate measured for each.

 Offline parts of the process can still be measured but this is likely to be done through qualitative feedback (e.g from surveys, diary studies, focus groups).